dasling/dasling/README.md

     cd ./dasling-FE/db

     # login as root into mariaDB, and setup the database:
-    mysql -u root -p # if you don't have mysql installed:  sudo apt-get install mysql-server CREATE USER 'dasling'@'localhost' IDENTIFIED BY 'yourpassword'; #(or whatever user you want) CREATE DATABASE dasling;
+    mysql -u root -p # if you don't have mysql installed, see instruction on https://downloads.mariadb.org/mariadb/repositories
+    CREATE USER 'dasling'@'localhost' IDENTIFIED BY 'yourpassword'; #(or whatever user you want) CREATE DATABASE dasling;
     USE dasling